Ol Pejeta Conservancy: History

 During the colonial era, the Laikipia Plateau was used as an extensive cattle ranching area.
-Lacking the rainfall required to successfully cultivate crops, cattle ranching was seen as the next best way to utilise the land.
-In the past, wildlife was perceived as having little or no value to landowners.
+Lacking the rainfall required to farm crops, cattle ranching was adopted as the next best way to utilize the land.

 John and Jane Kenyon took over the management of Ol Pejeta in 1949 when it was owned by Lord Delamere and together they spent the next 15 years developing the ranch.
-When the Kenyons first took on Ol Pejeta, they were joined by Delemere's school friend and business partner, Marcus Wickham Boynton.
-Together they organised the then 57000 acre ranch into a successful beef-producing company.
+When the Kenyons first took on Ol Pejeta, they were joined by Delemere's school friend and business partner Marcus Wickham Boynton.
+Together they organized the then 57000 acre ranch into a successful beef-producing company.
 Over the next few years, they expanded the farm to cover an estimated 90000 acre.
 The Kenyons left Ol Pejeta for a year in 1958, then returned for a further ten years, before finally retiring to run their own cattle ranch to the north.
 Since then, the ranch has had a number of owners, including Marcus Wickham Boynton and Adnan Khashoggi, a billionaire arms dealer and businessman considered one of the richest men in the world in the early 1980s.

-Over time, cattle ranching became less and less profitable.
+Over time, cattle ranching became less profitable.
 Elephant populations, which previously used the ranch as a transit area from the north to Mount Kenya and the Aberdares, increasingly took up permanent residence on the property.
-As a result, the fences required to maximise cattle productivity were destroyed and became impossible to maintain cost-effectively.
+As a result, fences required to maximise cattle productivity were destroyed and became impossible to maintain cost-effectively.
 In the face of declining wildlife populations elsewhere and as a means to effectively utilise the land, the land has seen an increasing emphasis placed upon wildlife conservation.
 In 1988, the Sweetwaters Game Reserve 24000 acre was opened by another of Ol Pejeta’s previous owners, Lonrho Africa.
 Primarily started as a sanctuary for the endangered black rhino, wildlife populations (including the "Big Five") have steadily increased since that time.

-In 2004, the ranch and surrounding land were purchased by the UK-based conservation organisation Fauna and Flora International with the financial backing of the Arcus Foundation, a private international philanthropic organisation founded by Jon Stryker.
-The land purchase was wholly funded by a $15 million donation from the Arcus Foundation, which worked in tandem with FFI and the Lewa Wildlife Conservancy to secure the 90000 acre of open Savannah grassland and convert it to a national land trust.
-The Arcus Foundation also gave $12 million to fund capital and institutional development costs at the conservancy, which allowed Ol Pejeta Conservancy to fulfill its business model as a Kenyan-owned operation benefiting local community development and economic growth in addition to its impact on conservation.
+In 2004, the ranch and surrounding land were purchased by the UK-based conservation organisation Fauna and Flora International (FFI) with the financial backing of the Arcus Foundation, a private international philanthropic organisation founded by Jon Stryker.
+The land purchase was wholly funded by a $15 million donation from the Arcus Foundation, which worked in tandem with FFI and the Lewa Wildlife Conservancy to secure the 90000 acre of open savannah grassland and convert it to a national land trust.
+The Arcus Foundation also gave $12 million to fund capital and institutional development costs at the conservancy, which allowed Ol Pejeta Conservancy to operate as a Kenyan-owned operation benefiting local community development and economic growth.
 In March 2022, Sad Rhinos, a Cardano NFT project, launched a partnership and began fundraising in aid of Ol Pejeta Conservancy.